Holiday camp

-A holiday camp is a type of holiday accommodation that encourages holidaymakers to stay within the site boundary, and provides entertainment and facilities for them throughout the day.
+A holiday camp is a type of holiday accommodation, primarily in the United Kingdom, that encourages holidaymakers to stay within the site boundary, and provides entertainment and facilities for them throughout the day.
 Since the 1970s, the term has fallen out of favour with terms such as holiday park, resort, holiday village and holiday centre replacing it.

-As distinct from camping, accommodation typically consisted of chalets, accommodation buildings arranged individually or in blocks.
+As distinct from camping, accommodation typically consisted of wooden chalets, accommodation buildings arranged individually or in blocks.
 From the 1960s onward, many camps also added static caravan accommodation, and today, many static caravans are also termed holiday camps.